 Medical Officer, Office of Clinical and Regulatory Affairs

-Robin Elizabeth Boineau, M.D., joined the NCCIH Office of Clinical and Regulatory Affairs (OCRA) as a medical officer in 2015.
+Robin Elizabeth Boineau, M.D., serves as director of the NCCIH Office of Clinical and Regulatory Affairs (OCRA) and had worked as a medical officer since 2015.
 A cardiologist with a background in exercise physiology, Dr. Boineau is also an experienced National Institutes of Health (NIH) trialist with extensive experience in managing large NIH-funded clinical research operations.
 In OCRA, Dr. Boineau provides guidance on clinical study designs in the NCCIH portfolio, and plays a leading role in large ongoing trial operations, including the Trial to Assess Chelation Therapy 2 (TACT2), as well as the NIH Health Care Systems Research Collaboratory.
 She is also a member of the Division of Extramural Research and manages a clinical research portfolio focused on NCCIH-supported clinical trials, and is advancing efforts for future research in sleep and pain at NCCIH.

 Before coming to NCCIH, Dr. Boineau was a medical officer at the National Heart, Lung, and Blood Institute’s (NHLBI) Division of Cardiovascular Diseases for more than 15 years, where she had a primary oversight role in many large-scale NIH-funded clinical studies.
 At NHLBI, she worked in the Epidemiology and Biometry Program, the Clinical Trials Scientific Research Group, and most recently, the Heart Failure and Arrhythmias Branch.
 Beginning in 2000, she collaborated with NCCIH as a project officer on the original TACT.
 In addition, she was the NIH lead scientist and then project officer for the Treatment of Preserved Cardiac Function Heart Failure with an Aldosterone Antagonist (TOPCAT) trial.
 She was also project officer on the Sudden Cardiac Death in Heart Failure Trial (SCD-HeFT), the Late Sodium Current Blockade in High-Risk ICD Patients—Ranolazine ICD Trial (RAID), Cardiovascular Health Study (CHS), the Future Revascularization Evaluation in Patients with Diabetes Mellitus: Optimal Management of Multivessel Disease (FREEDOM) trial, and the Multi-Ethnic Study of Atherosclerosis (MESA).